 Farming Matters magazine

-Farming Matters informs readers about sustainable, small-scale farming.
-It offers discussions, background to the news, opinions, research findings, and practical examples of how sustainable, small-scale farming contributes to providing food security, social justice, a healthy environment and development.
-Farming Matters is for policy makers, researchers, practitioners, educators, farmers, and everybody else interested in agriculture and development.
+Farming Matters informs readers about sustainable family farming and agroecology.
+It offers discussions, background to the news, opinions, research findings, and practical examples of how family farming and agroecology contribute to food security and food sovereignty, social justice, a healthy environment, better nutrition and dignity.
+Farming Matters is for practitioners, educators, farmers, policy makers, activists, researchers, students and everybody else interested in sustainable food systems.

 SRI - much more than more rice